reviewboard/reviewboard/docs/manual/users/reviews/replying.rst

 review will take place solely within that review box.

 To reply to a comment in a review, click the :guilabel:`Reply` button below the comment.
-You can type your comment and then press :guilabel:`OK` to save, or :guilabel:`Cancel` to discard the comment.
+You can type your comment and then press :guilabel:`Save` to save, or :guilabel:`Cancel` to discard the comment.

 You can also reply to the review as a whole by clicking :guilabel:`Reply` under